daormar/debasher/doc/design_doc_resident.md

-- **State per node**: `_last_heartbeat[node]` (timestamp of the last real heartbeat, updated only by the brain thread when it dispatches an `INTERACT{"command":"heartbeat"}`), guarded by a lock: read by the checker thread, written by the brain thread, the same class of cross-thread hazard as the `_last_epoch` race found in point 3, this time resolved with an explicit lock since, unlike that case, two threads legitimately need to touch this state.
+- **State per node**: `_last_heartbeat[node]` (timestamp of the last real heartbeat, updated only by the brain thread when it dispatches an `INTERACT{"command":"heartbeat"}`), guarded by a lock: read by the checker thread, written by the brain thread, the same class of cross-thread hazard as the `_last_epoch` race found in section 3, this time resolved with an explicit lock since, unlike that case, two threads legitimately need to touch this state.
 - **`HEARTBEAT_TIMEOUT_SECS` / `HEARTBEAT_CHECK_INTERVAL_SECS`**: the checker thread wakes every
   `HEARTBEAT_CHECK_INTERVAL_SECS` and, for each node not yet resolved (see below), compares